xmonader/letsbuildacompiler-pretty/src/tutor07_lexicalscanning.md

-Now that we've covered  all  of the theory and general aspects of lexical scanning that we'll be needing, I'm FINALLY ready to back up my claim that  we  can  accomodate multi-character tokens with minimal change to our previous work.
+Now that we've covered  all  of the theory and general aspects of lexical scanning that we'll be needing, I'm FINALLY ready to back up my claim that  we  can  accommodate multi-character tokens with minimal change to our previous work.
 To keep  things  short  and simple I will restrict myself here to a subset of what we've done before; I'm allowing only one control construct (the  IF)  and no